GAsNA/la-taverniere/README.md

 - [x]  Commands for Ray, Feitan, Ukyim, Kentaro, GAsNa
 - [x]  Salope command for Kentaro
 - [ ]  Command to add role with name: /role us -> add role to the person who ask.
 If doesn't exist, add argument for role you want
+- [ ]  Help command to describe all existing commands
+- [ ]  Config command to set channels and other thing for the bot to work properly

 ## Libraries
 -  [discordgo](https://github.com/bwmarrin/discordgo), for a simple utilisation of the api discord in Go